Welcome to Scottish Association of Sign Language Interpreters – SASLI

 SASLI Registered and Trainee Members, to maintain and enhance interpreting services and skills, are required to abide to

 - SASLI’s Code of Conduct and Professional Practice Policy, and

 They are also subject to SASLI’s robust Complaints Policy and Procedure.

 Unregistered interpreters may not have approved qualifications and training to provide an up to standard service.
 No formal complaints procedures exist to deal with concerns with unregistered interpreters.

 Further information about SASLI, SASLI’s Registration procedures, and SASLI’s policies can be found on the website.
-SASLI’s Registered and Trainee Interpreters can be found on the ‘Find an Interpreter’ page, where you can seek an interpreter by name, by area, or by type of interpreting job.
+SASLI’s Registered and Trainee Interpreters can be found on the ‘Find an Interpreter’ page.

 If you cannot find what you wanted to see, please contact SASLI by email or phone, to help you with your query.

 The Communicate Conference held last year and the forthcoming workshops are funded by Big Lottery Fund.